ESMValGroup/ESMValTool/doc/sphinx/source/community/code_documentation.rst

 - ``setup.py``
   contains all Python dependencies, regardless of their installation source
 - ``package/meta.yaml``
-  contains dependencies for the conda package, all Python and compiled dependencies that can be installed from conda should be listed here, but no R or Julia dependencies, because this would make it impossible to solve the conda environment
+  contains dependencies for the conda package; all Python and compiled dependencies that can be installed from conda should be listed here, but no R or Julia dependencies because doing that would make it impossible to solve the conda environment

 Note that packages may have a different name on `conda-forge <https://conda-forge.org/>`__ than on PyPI or CRAN.

-Several test jobs on CircleCI_ related to the installation of the tool will only run if you change the dependencies, these will be skipped for most pull requests.
+Several test jobs on CircleCI_ related to the installation of the tool will only run if you change the dependencies.
+These will be skipped for most pull requests.

 When reviewing a pull request where dependencies are added or removed, always check that the changes have been applied in all relevant files.